adrianapvent/Bio/README.md

 06/14/2022- 16-week progression in ability to understand higher level concepts such as Sequelize, Express, Node, bcrypt, and Heroku.
 README updates made to Bio.
 Planning for future edits.

+08/04/2022- 24-week progress.
+Now with increased knowledge working with MongoDB, mongoose and React.
+README updates made to Bio.
+Planning for future edits.

 ## Installation
 VS Code